cnidaire/Master1_Internship/report.md

    - Some of the bacteria in the reference have sub-classes that are making the taxonomy non-uniform and should be suppressed with regular expressions.

+Adapting the code to take into account the advices from the NCBI support team in steps 1 to 5 is a matter of a few days of work.
+Step 6 was however not started at all but it should require a few days of work too.

 # Discussion and conclusions
 \label{sec.conclusion}

-Doing a BLAST of the un-annotated sequences over the NCBI databases to then enrich the current reference database with the relevant sequences obtained revealed to be a bad idea for a few reasons.
-The current database is manually updated and hence might contain some human errors and due to the way it was first created, it both contains some non-*nifH* sequences and misses some *nifH* sequences.
+Doing a BLAST of the un-annotated sequences over the NCBI databases to then enrich the current reference database with the relevant sequences obtained revealed to be a bad idea for the following reasons: the current database is manually updated and hence might contain some human errors and, due to the way it was first created, it both contains some non-*nifH* sequences and misses some *nifH* sequences.

-For these reasons it seemed more reasonable to create a new reference file from scratch by gathering all the annotated DNA sequences of the *nifH* gene in the NCBI databases (the steps are described in section \ref{sec.new.db}), although I did not have the time to fully implement it.
+For these reasons it seemed more reasonable to create a new reference database from scratch by gathering all the annotated DNA sequences of the *nifH* gene in the NCBI databases (the steps are described in section \ref{sec.new.db}).
+Although I did not have the time to fully implement it, some encouraging results were obtained.
 Some minor modifications to the Python code (available in \ref{sec.appendix.python}) are still required to automatically build the *nifH* reference database from the databases available on NCBI.
 It will however only contain the sequences present inside the NCBI databases.
-The other databases such as UK-Prot and Swiss-Prot do not have the same API as NCBI and will require further developments to retrieve the data and then merge the reference databases obtained.
+The other databases such as UK-Prot and Swiss-Prot do not have the same API as NCBI and will require further developments to retrieve the data and then merge the resulting reference databases.

 It is unfortunately too soon to predict by how much the annotation rate of the new database would increase.